Discord shows how good copywriting keeps engaged audiences loyal

 Copy that keeps users informed, engaged and on board

-In June 2020 the platform announced that it was its users who asked for the service to be expanded beyond the gaming community, and that it was now becoming a tool for “day to day communication.”
-In January 2021 they began the New Year by releasing a statement detailing exactly how Discord blew up through 2020:
+In June 2020 the platform announced that it was its users that asked for the service to be expanded beyond the gaming community, and that it was now becoming a tool for “day to day communication.”
+Then at the start of this year Discord released a statement to its users detailing how it blew up in 2020:

 “Happy New Year <3 This year hasn’t been easy, and many of you connected with your friends on Discord to hangout and find an escape.
 In fact, you spent 23 billion hours in voice, sent 656 billion messages, and created 117 million new servers.
 And you shared all the amazing new things you did while hanging out in voice: things that we’ve never seen before like hosting classes, concerts, and even getting married!!!”

-Its expansion makes so much sense – not just at a time of social distancing and the need to rely more on digital spaces, though that’s definitely one of the reasons.
-But also because a whole generation of gamers who’ve been using Discord through their teens have moved onto university, moved out of the family home or are now in the world of work.
-They grew up, and like any sensible business, the platform is adapting with its original users and becoming relevant beyond their gaming lives.
+Its expansion makes so much sense – not just at a time of social distance and the need to rely on digital spaces more, though that’s definitely one of the reasons.
+But also because a whole generation of gamers who have been using Discord through their teens have moved onto university, moved out of the family home or are now in the world of work.
+They grew up, and like any sensible business the platform is adapting with its original users and becoming relevant beyond their gaming lives.

-Whilst Discord is now pitching itself to a more cosy crowd with ‘topic based’ interests, yoga and cooking groups, making its “built-in jokes and references less specific to gaming”, it has retained its personality through clever use of copy, using a style that’s highly engaging and elicits laughs, even for the most mundane things.
+Whilst Discord is now pitching itself to a more cosy crowd with ‘topic based’ interests, yoga and cooking groups, making its “built-in jokes and references less specific to gaming”, it has retained its personality through clever use of copy, communicating its brand personality with a style that is highly engaging and elicits laughs, even for mundane things.

-It’s easy to take for granted, but its reliance on humour creates a sense of warmth which is important for a platform whose roots are based in community.
-So Discord is not just useful, it’s joyful.
+It’s easy to take for granted, but it does create a sense of warmth and relies heavily on humour – important for a platform whose roots are based in community.
+So it’s not just useful, it’s joyful.

-Like when adding a new person to a chat – Discord might tell them that they should have brought pizza:
+Like when adding a new person to a chat, and Discord telling him that he should have brought pizza:

-Discord’s random messages make an event of everyday things, and it has more than just pizza up its sleeve.
-“Glad you’re here…” or “Everyone say hi to…” are the standard, but every now and then you’ll get a random “A wild Tilly Farrands just joined the chat.”
-That one is very rare and it’s my favourite.
+Discord’s playful and random messages make the mundane day to day things an event, and it has more than just pizza up its sleeve.
+“Glad you’re here,” or “Everyone say hi to..” are the standard, but every now and then you’ll get a random “A wild Tilly Farrands just joined the chat.”
+(That was my favourite).

 It’s just darn playful: